|

 It was at this time that he realised that he didn’t enjoy the

-performing side of things, but was more interested in the way that
+performing side of things, but was far more interested in the way that

-records were made, although he continued to play trumpet in dance and
+records were constructed, although he continued to play the trumpet in dance and

 jazz bands until he left school at the age of seventeen.

-then got his first job at Trident Studios before the bosses realised he
+Gary got his first job at Trident Studios in the Soho district of London before the bosses there realised that he

-was too young.
-Disappointed by this Gary went to college for
+was too young to be working there.
+Disappointed by that, he went to college for

 a year and got a degree in sound engineering before being offered a job